 Our program aims to provide incarcerated individuals with an opportunity to develop skills while engaging physically, mentally, and emotionally.
-Correctional centers with puppy programs have reported an enhancement in morale with incarcerated adults and staff.
+Correctional centers with puppy programs have reported an enhancement in morale throughout the institution.
 As a result, they found the facility to be a calmer environment.
 Puppy raisers in our program will gain skills in dog training and pet care, as well as patience, problem-solving, adaptability, and communication skills, which are all essential skills in the workforce.

 In addition to marketable skills and the companionship of a dog, puppy raisers will experience the satisfaction of giving back by raising a future Service Dog who will go on to change the life of someone with disabilities.